-A. Within the last 12 months, organic matter has been added to the vineyard so using a cover crop, compost, or manure (applied to every row or every other row). il 3 B. Within the last 30 months, organic matter has been added to the vineyard so using a cover crop, compost, or manure (applied to every row or every other row).
-C. No organic matter has been added to the vineyard soil except for vineyard pruning and fallen grape leaves.
+A .
+Within the last 12 months , organic matter has been added to the vineyard soil using a cover crop, compost, or manure (applied to every row or every other row).
+3 В. Within the last 30 months, organic matter has been added to the vineyard soil using a cover crop, compost, or manure (applied to every row or every other row).
+2 C. .
+No organic matter has been added to the vineyard soil except for vineyard prunings and fallen grape leaves.
 0